annalisa144/reverdecer/_posts/2018-12-01-hows-the-dog-retirement-home.md

 It seemed right to bring this dog home with us, because we have extra love to share, and because we know an excellent vet in Morelia.
 Don't worry, we didn't do it.
 Phillip is very reasonable and didn't even consider it!
 Any guesses on what ails this dog?

 We know acutely how important it is to have dog support, and hope that lots of dog-sitting will fill our needs post-Hannah and Max.
-Of course, dogs-in-need have a way of finding people-in-need....
+Of course, dogs-in-need have a way of finding people-in-need--[our neighbors have learned that a couple times over.](https://reverdecer.annalisagross.com/2018/12/04/saying-goodbye-to-booker/)

 Montage of good memories (thanks to google photos mining my data...sigh...)